 Physical risks - Floods and storms Risk/opportunity description: the risk of floods, storms, and other extreme weather events causing damage to premises/other physical assets and/or wider infrastructure on which we are reliant, and disrupting operations.
+Mapping to principal risks Potential financial impacts - Business continuity and disaster recovery risk - Revenue losses linked to outages or loss of technical services that affect client relationships and trust in CMC's platforms and products. - Increased costs through damage repair, asset replacement or data service provision if providers are forced to invest more in adaptation and resilience measures.

-Mapping to principal risks - Business continuity and disaster recovery risk - Information technology and infrastructure risk - Procurement and outsourcing risk Procurement and outsourcing risk CMC's response: we will continue to monitor the exposure of its assets and geographies to extreme weather events.
+CMC's response: we will continue to monitor the exposure of its assets and geographies to extreme weather events.
 As new facilities and data service providers are introduced to the business, climate considerations will be increasingly embedded into decision-making processes.